nick-mok/damoq.com/posts/steam-chicken-wings.md

 ## Instructions

 1. Cut up your chicken wings separating drums from wing.
 You can use the wing tips or give them to lilly
-2. In a large bowl throw in your chicken, spring onion, soy, water and salt and pepper
+2. In a large bowl throw in your Chicken, Spring onion, Soy, Water, Salt and Pepper
    ![](<>)

 ![](/uploads/20220519_175958.jpg)

-3. Mix it up hard
+3. Mix
 4. Throw into your steaming dish
 5. \*\*Optional\*\*: let this marinate in the fridge for 20 mins or more.
 6. Bring the steam pot to boil, place stand or bowl inside